ajinkyajagdale21/goodMovies/README.md

 # goodMovies
 Created with CodeSandbox
-this is App helps suggests GoodMovies of different genre
+this App helps suggests GoodMovies of different genre